 Before last week, the Brooklyn-based punk band PWR BTTM was widely regarded as a promising, emerging rock act.
-Its two members, Ben Hopkins and Liv Bruce, both of whom identify as gender-neutral, had made a name with catchy songs that, in part, celebrate those identities, bolstered by actions such as requesting gender-neutral bathrooms be provided by venues where the band was booked to play.
+Its two members, Ben Hopkins and Liv Bruce, both of whom identify as gender non-binary, had made a name with catchy songs that, in part, celebrate those identities, bolstered by actions such as requesting gender-neutral bathrooms be provided by venues where the band was booked to play.
 Last Wednesday, May 10, accusations of sexual assault against Hopkins began to circulate on social media.
 On Thursday, the band posted a response that read, in part, "These allegations are shocking to us and we take them very seriously."
 (You can read the complete statement from the band below.)
 By Friday, the same day the band released its second album, Pageant, the focus had shifted and the band has since been enveloped in the resulting controversy.

 (PWR BTTM's publicist did not respond to repeated requests for comment and clarification around the situation.
 Hopkins directed NPR to the band's publicist.)